Can Anything Cool Down M&A in the C-Store Industry?

 The public announcements and post-closing industry analysis concerning these acquisitions contained the following themes:

 - The buyer was already an active, experienced and major player in the industry and M&A market.

 - The seller made the decision to exit the industry because of the “lofty” EBITDA purchase multiples currently being offered by some buyers (i.e., the purchase price was just “too good to turn down”).

 - The major players in the M&A market are still on the lookout for additional acquisition opportunities.

-While all the market forces that have been fueling the merger mania in the industry over the past several years certainly still appear to be in place, we would like to use our crystal ball for the remaining portion of this article to briefly highlight several external events or market forces that could potentially slow down or severely inhibit the current pace of consolidation within the C&G industry and/or lower the purchase multiples.
+While all the market forces that have been fueling the merger mania in the industry over the past several years certainly still appear to be in place, we would like to use our crystal ball to briefly highlight several external events or market forces that could potentially slow down or severely inhibit the current pace of consolidation within the C&G industry and/or lower the purchase multiples.